-Jordan Ridge Elementary is located in a stable community with low mobility rates.
-The school is working to provide students with a learning climate that will enable them to grow academically, physically, socially and emotionally.
-Our goal is to help each student master the basic skills and develop a life-long appreciation for learning.
+The mission of Jordan Ridge Elementary is: We are learners who lead.
+We commit to succeed.
+The school provides students with a learning climate that will enable them to grow academically, physically, socially, and emotionally.
+Our goal is to help each student master basic skills and develop a life-long appreciation for learning.

 - General Information

 - The school features all self-contained classrooms with exterior windows and interior hall skylights.
-A media center, multipurpose center, cafeteria, office suite and specialty areas complete this modern, attractive facility.
+A media center, multipurpose center, cafeteria, office suite, and specialty areas complete the layout of the school.
 Portable classrooms have been erected to meet enrollment demands.
 The school recently underwent extensive upgrades to install all LED lighting in the building as other upgrades.
 The front entrance area was also remodeled to provide a more inviting and secure entrance into the school.

-- The school colors are silver and blue and the mascot is an eagle.
+- The school colors are silver, red, and blue and the mascot is an eagle.

 - All Jordan Ridge teachers hold current teaching certificates or are working in state approved programs to obtain licensure.
 Several teachers have earned advanced degrees and educational endorsements beyond the regular teaching certificate.

 - All staff members are formally evaluated on a regular basis for the purpose of improving performance.
 Teachers continually participate in in-service classes to improve instructional skills.